fipelle/replication-hasenzagl-et-al-2020/README.md

 The main file is `user_main.jl`.
 This script runs the following exercises:

-* In-sample estimation, by setting `run_type=1` in `user_main.jl`.
+* The in-sample estimation is run by setting `run_type=1` in `user_main.jl`.
-* Conditional forecasting exercise, by setting `run_type=2` and specifying the start date of the forecasting exercise, and the conditioning variables and time periods
+* The conditional forecasting exercise is run by setting `run_type=2` and specifying the start date of the forecasting exercise, and the conditioning variables and time periods.
+The paper does not include a conditional forecasting exercise.
-* Out-of-sample forecasting exercise, by setting `run_type=3` and specifying the start date of the forecasting exercise.
+* The out-of-sample forecasting exercise is run by setting `run_type=3` and specifying the start date of the forecasting exercise.

 After choosing the `run_type` run the script by starting julia and using the following command at the julia REPL prompt: